Community Manager Milda Ratkelyte checks out hostels in Singapore and came up with the 10 most highly-recommended by travellers.

 2. 5footway.inn Project

-The shophouse, with its five-foot-wide walkway, embodies both an appreciation for the Southeast Asian architecture as well as the desire to enable and encourage community spirit through daily close interaction.
-5footway.inn was started with a simple idea: accessibility, style and top-rate facilities do not have to cost a fortune.
+The shophouse, with its five-foot-wide walkway, embodies both an appreciation for the Southeast Asian architecture as well as the desire to enable and encourage community spirit through close daily interaction.
+5footway.inn was started with this simple belief: accessibility, style and top-rate facilities do not have to cost a fortune.